Getting Started: Breaking Down the Best Record Players for Beginners

 Sound systems take up as much space as you would like them to.
 Size was always a limitation for the first record players and gramophones that could take up a whole cupboard’s worth of space!
 As with many inventions, record players started off large before engineers figured ways to shrink them into sizes that fit layman’s homes.
 By the mid 20th century, portable record players were all the rage — the suitcase style of record player allowed for children and teenagers to enjoy their records away from their parents, in the privacy of their bedrooms.

-For under $50, the suitcase model, or portable record player, is available to this day.
+For under $50, the suitcase model, or a portable record player, is available to this day.
 But do not be fooled by its small frame, this iconic record player has all you need to play your favorite records.
 With built-in speakers, you can take your music everywhere you go.

 If vintage is not your thing, you will find all sorts of sleek and sophisticated record players in Victrola’s catalog.
 The Modern Design 50 watt Record Player with Bluetooth and 3 Speed Turntable speaks for itself.